Atri25/cool_proj/readme.md

 ```bash
   python Ai.py
 ```
-If you are on mack type if this shows error
+If you are on mac type if this shows error
 ```bash
   python3 Ai.py
 ```